We can't find the internet

 The idyllic Pelion Peninsula, which sits halfway between Thessaloniki and Athens, is a magical place, one where old culinary traditions thrive, fresh produce and superlative seafood are king, and coastal villages dripping with unspoiled charm sit on centuries of history.
 On our nine-day trip through this region, we’ll get chance to explore – and taste – a side of Greece that most visitors to the country have yet to experience.

 Led by chef, cookbook author and Culinary Backstreets guide Carolina Doriti, the trip begins in Thessaloniki with a deep dive into the history and rich food culture of Greece’s cosmopolitan “second city”, one which is equally influenced by its long periods of Byzantine and later Ottoman rule, as well as its close connection to the Balkans.
-From there, we head into the Pelion Peninsula, working our way through the coastal city of Volos and the surrounding region, an area of incredible natural beauty, picturesque mountainside villages, lush farms, and a distinct local cuisine defined by its proximity to both forest and sea.
-Here we’ll get a chance to forage for edible wild greens, sip tsipouro at seaside tavernas and learn about the ancient legends and religious rituals that still live on here.
+From there, we head into the Pelion Peninsula, working our way through the small coastal city of Volos and the surrounding region, an area of incredible natural beauty, picturesque mountainside villages, lush farms, and a distinct local cuisine defined by its proximity to both forest and sea.
+Here we’ll sip tsipouro at seaside tavernas, cook with ingredients grown on a local farm and learn about the ancient legends and traditions that still live on in the region.

 Along the way, Carolina will share with us not only some of her favorite local foods and recipes, but also lead the group in hands-on cooking sessions and also introduce us to some artisanal Pelion producers creating traditional foods with methods untouched by time.
 For an experience of Greece at its unspoiled best, this is one not to miss.